Capitalism and Islam: Market economy

-During the 11th–13th centuries, the "Karimis", an early enterprise and business group controlled by entrepreneurs, came to dominate much of the Islamic world's economy.
-The group was controlled by about fifty Muslim merchants labelled as "Karimis" who were of Yemeni, Egyptian and sometimes Indian origins.
-Each Karimi merchant had considerable wealth, ranging from at least 100,000 dinars to as much as 10 million dinars.
-The group had considerable influence in most important eastern markets and sometimes in politics through its financing activities and through a variety of customers, including Emirs, Sultans, Viziers, foreign merchants, and common consumers.
-The Karimis dominated many of the trade routes across the Mediterranean Sea, Red Sea, and Indian Ocean, and as far as Francia in the north, China in the east, and sub-Saharan Africa in the south, where they obtained gold from gold mines.
-Strategies employed by the Karimis include the use of agents, the financing of projects as a method of acquiring capital, and a banking institution for loans and deposits.
+During the 11th–13th centuries, the "Karimis", an early enterprise and business group controlled by entrepreneurs, dominated much of the Islamic world's economy.
+The group was controlled by about fifty Muslim merchants labelled as "Karimis" who were of Yemeni, Egyptian, and sometimes Indian origins.
+Each Karimi merchant had considerable wealth, ranging from at least 100,000 dinars to 10 million dinars.
+The group had considerable influence in the most important eastern markets and sometimes politics through its financing activities and through various customers, including Emirs, Sultans, Viziers, foreign merchants, and common consumers.
+The Karimis dominated many trade routes across the Mediterranean Sea, Red Sea, and Indian Ocean, and as far as Francia in the north, China in the east, and sub-Saharan Africa in the south, where they obtained gold.
+Strategies employed by the Karimis include using agents, financing projects as a method to acquire capital, and a banking institution for loans and deposits.
 Another important difference between the Karimis and other entrepreneurs before and during their time was that they were not tax collectors or landlords, but their capitalism was due entirely to trade and financial transactions.

-Though medieval Islamic economics appears to have somewhat resembled a form of capitalism, some Orientalists also believe that there exist a number of parallels between Islamic economics and communism, including the Islamic ideas of zakat and riba.
-Others see Islamic economics as neither completely capitalistic nor completely socialistic, but rather a balance between the two, emphasizing both "individual economic freedom and the need to serve the common good."
-Others point out that Islam has an inherently capitalist nature and argue this most through respect for private property as the foundation of capitalism in Islam, as well as the historical fact that the Prophet Muhammad was an entrepreneur, a merchant.
+Though medieval Islamic economics appears to have somewhat resembled a form of capitalism, some Orientalists also believe several parallels exist between Islamic economics and communism, including the Islamic ideas of zakat and riba.
+Others see Islamic economics as neither completely capitalistic nor completely socialistic, but rather a balance between the two, emphasizing "individual economic freedom and the need to serve the common good."
+Others point out that Islam has an inherently capitalist nature and argue this most through respect for private property as the foundation of capitalism in Islam, as well as the historical fact that Muhammad was an entrepreneur, a merchant.

+Historical examples

+Early forms of capitalism are thought to have been developed in the Islamic Golden Age, starting from the 9th century, and later became dominant in European Muslim territories like Al-Andalus and the Emirate of Sicily.